monojit18/GCPWorkshop/README-Ingress-to-GKE-2.md

 - No need for the extra hop introduced by **kube-proxy** in the case of traditional LB process
 - Improved **latency** and **throughput**
 - Better **observability** and **troubleshooting** capability;users can have deep visibility into the issues at the POD level
+- A cost Effective, Secured and Performant way to connect to GKE cluster

 ## How does it work with GKE?